Back to All Events

-This online offering not only invites an opportunity to experience and embody the parts of the Wild Mind map of the human psyche in an accessible and simple way, it also supports you to bring the learnings home into your daily life, in order to practice awareness of your resources, protective strategies and wounded ones as they show up in your relationships.
+This online offering not only invites an opportunity to experience and embody the parts of the Wild Mind map of the human psyche in an accessible and simple way, but it also supports you in bringing the learnings home into your daily life.
+This helps you practice awareness of your resources, protective strategies, and wounded ones as they show up in your relationships.

 Learning Outcomes